Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/pagination.md

 </details>
 {{< /callout >}}

-Here is the almost same example with our smart responsive pagination activated.
-To avoid pagination wrapping or overflowing, we limit the number or pagination item to display depending on breakpoint.
+The following example uses our smart responsive pagination.
+To avoid pagination wrapping or overflowing, we limit the number of displayed pagination items depending on the breakpoints by displaying automatically some ellipsis.

 {{< example class="bd-example-responsive-pagination" >}}
 <nav aria-label="Smart responsive page navigation example">